-Fig. 262 - Divider sensor adjustment
+Fig. 268 - Divider sensor adjustment

-20.20 - RIGID Subframe Header Height Sensors
+19.19 - RIGID Subframe Header Height Sensors

-For the subframe sensors it is best to adjust with header attached to the combine and less than 90 psi in air system (this ensures the header is sitting hard on the subframe and the air bags are not inflated).
+For the subframe sensors it is best to adjust with header attached to the combine and pressurised to an appropriate psi for your header's width (this ensures the header is sitting hard on the subframe and the air bags are not inflated).
 The subframe sensors should return a voltage ranging between 1.5 and 3.4 volts through their full range of motion.